 Our Academies are not just seminars; they are engaging experiences that will allow you to participate in and share in discussion and thinking.

 Ditch the textbooks.

-The Academies are held at the Ashbrook Center on the campus of Ashland University in Ashland, Ohio, immersing you in a study of the biggest challenges that have faced our Republic.
+The Academy is held at the Ashbrook Center on the campus of Ashland University in Ashland, Ohio, immersing you in a study of the biggest challenges that have faced our Republic.
 We accomplish this through a careful examination of primary documents rather than secondary sources, and conversational classes rather than lectures.
 In a friendly seminar setting, we examine the vital principles of our country.

 Why Use Original Documents?

 History functions for a nation as memory does for an individual.
 Without memory, an individual or a nation has no identity, and ultimately, no existence.
 With false memories, each has only a distorted sense of self, misconceptions of virtues and vices, strengths and weaknesses—and hence little chance of a better life.

 Government in the fullest sense is the way a people organize their common life to make it a better life.
 In the United States, the fullest expression of government is the self-governing of the American people.
 Preserving self-government requires clear-sighted attention to our fundamental principles.